KoinaVerma/Bank-Customer-Churn-Analysis/README.md

 ## CONCLUSION

 This Bank Customer Churn Analysis provides valuable insights into customer behavior, identifying key factors influencing churn such as **credit card ownership, regional variations, age group,** and **credit score**.
-By leveraging these insights, the bank can implement targeted retention strategies to improve customer engagement, particularly among inactive customers, senior citizens, and high-churn regions like Germany.
+By leveraging these insights, the bank can implement targeted retention strategies to **improve customer engagement**, particularly among inactive customers, senior citizens, and high-churn regions like Germany.
 Additionally, enhancing the value proposition for credit card holders and offering tailored support for lower credit score customers can further reduce churn.
 Through data-driven interventions, the bank can effectively improve customer retention, reduce revenue loss, and increase long-term profitability.